derekc22/derekc22/README.md

 ### Robotics and Control Systems
 - System identification for actuator and sensor dynamics in legged robots
-- Inverse kinematics control algorithm testing and development in MuJoCo for biomimetic locomotion
+- Inverse kinematics control algorithm testing and development in MuJoCo
+- Model predictive control (MPC) and linear quadratic control (LQR)

 ### Machine Learning
 - Deep learning workflow design with training and evaluation pipelines
+- Reinforcement learning workflow design with training and evaluation pipelines
 - Temporal modeling using LSTM, Transformer, and TCN architectures
 - High-dimensional data analysis with t-SNE, PCA, and HDBSCAN